 Net investment in capital and right-of-use assets - Represents the cost of capital assets, less accumulated depreciation reduced by the outstanding balances of any borrowings that are attributable to the acquisition or improvement of those assets plus deferred outflows of resources less deferred inflows of resources.
 This also includes the right-to-use asset net of the right-to-use liability.
-The net investment in capital and right-to-use assets for the year ending June 30, 2023, was \$(196,813).
+For the year ending June 30, 2024, the net investment in capital and right-to-use assets was (\$871,946).

 Restricted net assets - Consists of net assets with constraints placed on their use either by external groups such as creditors, grantors, contributors or laws or regulations of other governments less related liabilities and deferred inflows of resources.
-The School did not have any restricted net position as of June 30, 2023.
+The School did not have any restricted net position as of June 30, 2024.